Day Two: Thursday, August 22, 2019

 Roundtable Discussions- Please choose your topic and join the relevant discussion.

 The perimeter-based security approach of the last century is no longer adequate for securing the modern enterprise.
 Today, organizations must secure a mobile workforce that uses a mix of corporate-owned and personal devices to access cloud-based applications and services, often from outside corporate networks.
-The zero trust access model delivers that security without cumbersome and antiquated technologies such as VPN and MDM.
 Attend this session to learn how the zero trust access model works, how leading organizations such as Google use this approach to secure access to their critical applications and data, and how you can implement this model in your organization in five logical steps.

 This roundtable will be a discussion on:

-BrainWeave3:10 pm - 3:55 pm Achieving Risk Tolerance Through Solid Risk Frameworks
+BrainWeave3:15 pm - 4:00 pm Achieving Risk Tolerance Through Solid Risk Frameworks

 Concise, clear communication is essential to identify risk tolerance and the key assets that must be protected.
 Frameworks such as NIST CSF provide a common language of communication for stakeholders.
 Breach contingency planning and communications are as important as breach prevention.
 But strengthening relationships with legal, HR, PR and other stakeholders often is pushed away with focus resting on breach prevention.